 9. Bake your own bread at home and you’ll save money, control the ingredients, and you won’t need the plastic bag that bread comes in.
-Instead store it in a bread bin like grandma used to do.
+Instead, store it in a bread bin like grandma used to do.

 10. Use a linen bread bag instead of a plastic or paper bag to keep your homemade bread fresh longer.

-11. Store your leftovers in glass mason jars instead of plastic bins or plastic bags.
+11. Store your leftovers in glass Mason jars instead of plastic bins or plastic bags.

-12. Bake cookies, cakes, and muffins at home, from scratch and store them in a reusable tin, and you’ll have healthier baked goods and less packaging.
+12. Bake cookies, cakes, and muffins at home, from scratch, and store them in a reusable tin, and you’ll have healthier baked goods and less packaging.

-13. Make your own ice-cream and popsicles at home for those hot summer days, using real fruit, and raw milk and eggs and you’ll have a healthier snack and you’ll eliminate the packaging from the commercial product.
+13. Make your own ice cream and popsicles at home for those hot summer days, using real fruit, and raw milk and eggs and you’ll have a healthier snack and you’ll eliminate the packaging from the commercial product.

 14. Can your own tomatoes, vegetables, and fruit instead of buying your fruit and vegetables frozen or in cans, You’ll buy it at the peak of the season when prices are lower.
 You’ll control the end product and save on packaging.
 See Food preservation – summer’s bounty for winter’s scarcity

 16. Make your own salad dressing at home, fresh as you need it.
 It only takes a few minutes, and you can avoid GMO oils like soy oil and canola oil, and you can vary the spices and flavour to keep the salad bright and fresh tasting.
 You’ll save money and break the salad boredom.

 18. Make waxed cloth wraps to use instead of plastic wrap or waxed paper for food storage.
 Use a combination of jojoba oil, beeswax, and a bit of pine resin for the most flexible cloth wraps.
 These beeswax wraps are simple and easy to make.

-20. Use a food dehydrator and dry left overs and the smaller bits of vegetables and fruit before they go bad in your fridge.
+20. Use a food dehydrator and dry leftovers and the smaller bits of vegetables and fruit before they go bad in your fridge.
 Dried vegetables can be used in soup stock and gravies to add flavour and nutrition.
 Dried grains like rice and quinoa make instant soup mixes for quick lunches.
 Celery that’s going limp, the last few leaves from cabbage or lettuce can all be dried for use in soup and stock.
-Dried fruit is a good addition to homemade yoghurt, muffins, or cookies.
+Dried fruit is a good addition to homemade yogurt, muffins, or cookies.
 This way you won’t throw them out and you won’t need to buy instant packaged mixes at the grocery store for those times when you need a lunch to go, in a hurry.
 Hint: when you fully cook rice and then dehydrate it you make instant rice, which will reconstitute just by adding boiling water.

 23. Make your own herbal supplements and herbal vitamins using real food and skip the chemical vitamins and OTC drugs in their plastic bottles.

-24. Use a keeper cup instead of paper tampons for feminine hygiene.
+24. Use a menstrual cup instead of paper tampons for feminine hygiene.
 You’ll experience less cramping, reduce your toxic exposure to dioxins, and have a healthier cycle.
 And you won’t have to forgo swimming and sports activities during your monthly period.

-Cloth pads breathe so you’ll also reduce your body odor during your period.
+Cloth pads breathe so you’ll also reduce your body odour during your period.
 While cloth pads may seem expensive initially, you’ll need about 10, including 3 overnight pads, to get started, they will pay for themselves in the first year of use.
-If you combine cloth pads and a keeper cup you won’t need as many cloth pads to get through a cycle.
+If you combine cloth pads and a silicone menstrual cup you won’t need as many cloth pads to get through a cycle.
 And you can even make your own from cotton flannel using a disposable sanitary pad as a pattern.
 Remember to add a seam allowance.

 26. Use cotton handkerchiefs instead of paper tissues.
 They are softer on your nose and washable.